What is brachytherapy for prostate cancer?

 Benefits and disadvantages of brachytherapy for early prostate cancer

-If you have a low-risk cancer, you may be asked to decide between external beam radiotherapy and brachytherapy.
-This is because your doctor thinks they are both effective treatments for you.
-It is important to talk about the possible advantages and disadvantages of each treatment with your doctor or nurse.
+If you have a low risk cancer and you are not having active surveillance, you may be asked to decide between external beam radiotherapy and brachytherapy.
+It is important to talk about the possible advantages and disadvantages of each treatment with your healthcare team.
 You can then decide with them which treatment is right for you.

-- You can usually get back to your day-to-day activities within a few days.
+• You can usually get back to your daily routine within a few days.

-- With radioactive seeds (not with HDR brachytherapy) you need to avoid close contact with children or anyone who is pregnant for a few months after treatment.
+• With radioactive seeds, you need to avoid close contact with children or anyone who is pregnant for a few months after treatment.

 About our information